August 8, Sunday. I planned to watch this game:

 1. Set is amazing - For a pretty small set (probably 2-3 classrooms big), it had a whopping 12 screens!
 The big screen, 4 screens each to show the first person view of each player, and 3 screens near the back of the set.
 It's easy to see what's happening, but it's a bit hard to follow the overall game, since you can look at 3 views.

 2. Atmosphere is intense - In a Youtube game, the excitement isn't there.
 You can see how long a game lasts, and more often that not, you find out who wins beforehand.
 That's not true when you watch live.
-The audience screams "player name hwaiting" before every game.
-The TV camera focuses on people who are doing something weird - like this Korean guy who took a photo of a player and uploaded it into a photosite - the camera zoomed in on the guy's computer!
+The audience screams "

 3. Fangirls - What I found weird was the fact that there are way more girls than guys who watched this game.
 And they seem to be the highschool-early college type.
 I was able to talk to one student who told me she's a biomechanical engineering student, and despite busy schedule, she would find time to watch these games.
 And indeed, after the game, she patiently waited for her favorite player to come out.